ministryofjustice/disclosure-checker/README.md

 ## Docker

 The application can be run inside a docker container.
-This will take care of the ruby environment, postgres database, nginx, and any other dependency for you, without having to configure anything in your machine.
+This will take care of the ruby environment, postgres database, and any other dependency for you, without having to configure anything in your machine.

 * `docker-compose up`

 The application will be run in "production" mode, so will be as accurate as possible to a real production environment.
-An nginx reverse proxy will also be run to serve the static assets and to fallback to a static error page if the upstream server (rails with puma) does not respond.

-If you make local changes to the assets (images, javascript or stylesheets), you need to remove the docker volume, as otherwise old versions of these assets may persist.
-In order to do this, please run: `docker volume rm disclosure-checker_assets`

 Please note, in production environments this is done in a slightly different way as we don't use docker-compose in those environments (kubernetes cluster).
-But the general ideal is the same (nginx reverse proxy).
+But the general idea is the same.

 ## Getting Started